Allergen: Examples

-Another allergen is urushiol, a resin produced by poison ivy and poison oak, which causes the skin rash condition known as urushiol-induced contact dermatitis by changing a skin cell's configuration so that it is no longer recognized by the immune system as part of the body.
-Various trees and wood products such as paper, cardboard, MDF etc. can also cause mild to severe allergy symptoms through touch or inhalation of sawdust such as asthma and skin rash.

 An allergic reaction can be caused by any form of direct contact with the allergen—consuming food or drink one is sensitive to (ingestion), breathing in pollen, perfume or pet dander (inhalation), or brushing a body part against an allergy-causing plant (direct contact).
 Other common causes of serious allergy are wasp, fire ant and bee stings, penicillin, and latex.
 An extremely serious form of an allergic reaction is called anaphylaxis.
 One form of treatment is the administration of sterile epinephrine to the person experiencing anaphylaxis, which suppresses the body's overreaction to the allergen, and allows for the patient to be transported to a medical facility.

 Although allergic reactions typically require prior sensitization to a specific allergen, clinical symptoms can sometimes occur upon first exposure to a food or substance; this is explained by IgE cross-reactivity, where prior sensitization to structurally homologous proteins from other sources leads the immune system to recognize similar proteins in the new allergen as triggers, even though the affected individual has never previously consumed or contacted it.

+Non-IgE

+Substances that cause a non-IgE-mediated, non-type-I hypersensitivity reaction are also called "allergens" in a broad sense.
+The prototypical example is urushiol, a resin produced by poison ivy and poison oak, which causes the skin rash condition known as urushiol-induced contact dermatitis (a type IV hypersensitivity reaction) by changing a skin cell's configuration so that it is no longer recognized by the immune system as part of the body.
+In general, all contact dermatitides are type IV reactions, despite the name "allergic contact dermatitis".

+Various trees and wood products such as paper, cardboard, MDF etc. can also cause mild to severe allergy symptoms through touch or inhalation of sawdust such as asthma and skin rash.